 - Adeli Suit Therapy

 While no single cure for cerebral palsy exists, patients are encouraged to participate in a comprehensive and diverse range of therapies and procedures to alleviate its associated social, physical, emotional, and cognitive difficulties.

 Since cerebral palsy is frequently the result of medical mistakes made during pregnancy, around the time of delivery, or in the neonatal period, it is often preventable.
 Because the injuries, disabilities, and limitations associated with cerebral palsy can be severe, it is tragic that many cerebral palsy diagnoses may be the result of preventable medical errors and birth injuries.
 There are several preventative measures medical professionals are required to take in order to prevent cerebral palsy and birth injury.

 Who Is Responsible for Preventing Cerebral Palsy?

-According to the standards of care, medical professionals (including doctors, nurse, surgeons, obstetricians, midwives, NICU staff, pharmacists and anesthesiologists, among others) are required to provide medical care in accordance with certain set standards in order to prevent injury or harm to an expectant mother and her baby.
+According to the standards of care, medical professionals (including doctors, nurses, surgeons, obstetricians, midwives, NICU staff, pharmacists ,and anesthesiologists, among others) are required to provide medical care in accordance with certain set standards in order to prevent injury or harm to an expectant mother and her baby.

 Medical personnel are responsible for: